byteford/homeauto/Readme.md

 ## 5. Setting up the provider

 - Open up `./provider/homeauto/provider.go`
-- We have a skeliten of the Code to save time
+- We have a skeleton of the Code to save time
 - paste the following code in to the `return &schema.Provider block`

 ```go